avary/stoolap/docs/_docs/architecture/storage-engine.md

 - **Visibility Rules** - Determine which versions are visible to each transaction
 - **Garbage Collection** - Old versions are cleaned up when no longer needed

-For more details, see the [MVCC Implementation](/docs/mvcc-implementation/) and [Transaction Isolation](/docs/transaction-isolation/) documentation.
+For more details, see the [MVCC Implementation](mvcc-implementation.md) and [Transaction Isolation](transaction-isolation.md) documentation.

 ## Data Access Paths

-### Table Scan

-For full table scans:
+### OLTP Access Path

+For transactional operations:

-1. The storage engine identifies visible segments
+1. The storage engine uses row-based access for efficiency
-2. Each segment is scanned in sequence or parallel
+2. Indexes help locate specific rows quickly
-3. Visibility rules are applied to filter versions
+3. Visibility rules are applied to ensure transaction isolation
-4. Columns are accessed directly for projection
+4. Point operations are optimized for low latency

+### OLAP Access Path

+For analytical operations:

+1. Columnar indexes are used to minimize data access
-5. Batch processing is used for vectorized execution
+2. Batch processing is used for vectorized execution

-### Index Access

-For index-based access:

-1. The appropriate index is selected
-2. The index is used to identify candidate rows
-3. Visibility rules are applied to filter versions
-4. Remaining predicates are evaluated if needed
-5. Columns are accessed for projection
+3. Filter pushdown optimizes query execution
+4. Parallel scanning improves throughput

 ## Data Modification